jeremiemartinez/RefreshListView/README.md

 ### How to integrate it ?

 #### Eclipse
-Since RefreshListView is an apklib, you have to [download it](https://github.com/jeremiemartinez/RefreshListView/archive/master.zip) and import it in your Eclipse.
+Since RefreshListView is an apklib, you have to [download it](https://github.com/jeremiemartinez/RefreshListView/archive/master.zip) and import the **refreshlistview_library** folder in your Eclipse.

 Then you need to go to Properties > Android in your project and add RefreshListView as a Library.